liujerry1997/bioinfo_challenge/README.md

 This is a Nextflow pipeline for variant annotation.
 This repo includes the following files:

-- `main.nf`: This is the main Nextflow workflow that calls process file in `/modules` folder.
+- `main.nf`: This is the main Nextflow workflow file that calls python scripts in `bin` folder.
 - `nextflow.config`: This file sets up default inputs and other profiles whrn running in different environment.
 - `tests`: A folder with test inputs to go with the default parameters in `nextflow.config`.
 - `environment.yml`: Needed depdendcies that will be installed using Conda.
 - `Dockerfile`: Makes an image with dependencies.
 - `Makefile`: Basic commands to build, test and deploy the software image.
-- `annotated_outputs/output_vcf_data.tsv`: The annotated variants file from this challenge.
+- `annotated_outputs/output_annotation.tsv`: The annotated variants file from this challenge.
+See detail in section **Output TSV File**.

 If your system do have not nextflow or java install, follow this [installation guide](https://www.nextflow.io/docs/latest/install.html) to do so.